lisafast/lacnotredame/Content/about/2022BoardReport.md

 * During the fiscal year, we received a grant from the Muncipality of La Peche for $400.
 Membership fees brought in $480 of and donations $475 for a total income of $1,370.
 * Expenses included $600 for water testing in Lac Notre Dame and in Usher, and $456 for purchase of buoys, anchors and ropes to mark heavy milfoil areas by Brian Cook, and $78 for Entreprise Quebec annual registration & one month of Zoom by Lisa Fast.

-Move to accept Treasurer’s report: XXX
+Move to accept Treasurer’s report: Lisa Fast

-Seconded by: XXX
+Seconded by: Cathy Kissick

 ### Your membership fees support the following: